What is 6QRC? (Professional Introduction)

 Before solving, they can name:

-- what they need to itemize
+• what to itemize

-- what they are ultimately solving for
+• what they are solving for

-This reduces Cognitive Action Uncertainty and increases precision.
+This reduces cognitive-action uncertainty and increases precision.

 For Teachers